FrederikLauber/pam-ttysshca/README.md

 Due to this, there are some limitations in key algorithms that can be used most notable

 - rsa256 and rsa512 does not work
-- nistp512 does not work
-- keys without an expiry date do not work yet

 Most of these should be fixed as of release 0.7.0 in the near future.